 Birds, Leaves, and Pests: Keeping Nature Out of Your Pool

-Washington natives know the long, cold winters seem like they can last forever — but when summer finally arrives it’s time to get outdoors and enjoy that sun and heat.
-When temperatures start to climb and the humidity kicks in, pool owners relish the opportunity to enjoy the sun in their backyard oasis.
+Washington natives know the long, rainy winters seem like they can last forever — but when summer finally arrives it’s time to get outdoors.
+As temperatures start to climb, pool owners relish the opportunity to enjoy the sun in their backyard oasis.

 A sparkling clean pool looks and feels great — but debris from your yard, leaves, birds, and other pests can mar that image.
 These issues can cause disease, make your pool unattractive, and shorten the life of your pool equipment, railings, and deck.
 This guide lists some of the things you need to know to keep animals away from your swimming pool.